News, Events, Publications

 “You will never have enough time.
 But I’m living proof of what’s possible when you make space for that thing that makes time disappear altogether.”

 “The PenCraft Seasonal Book Awards recognizes books of remarkable literary quality, artistic excellence, and popularity with readers.”
+Congratulations to all winners and finalists!

 “Write the story that keeps you up at night and kicks you out of bed in the morning.
 Then, be absolutely relentless about getting it right.”